 In 2019, the Warstone Group conducted a survey of 2,500 consumers and asked them to take 10 seconds to guess how much they spend on monthly subscriptions.
 The average answer was about $79.74 a month.
 Then the survey walked the respondents through calculating exactly how much they spent every month on subscription services.
 The average? $273.33.
 That adds up to more than $3,000 a year on subscription services!

 Granted this survey looked at entertainment and retail subscription services but the same analysis could extend to your business.
-How much do you think you’re paying for and what’s the actual amount?
+How many subscriptions do you think you’re paying for and what’s the actual amount?
 What have you signed up for that you don’t use and can you live without it?

 Take a moment to look through the last three months of statements from your business account.
 How many automatic withdrawals or charges do you have monthly for subscriptions to CRMs, marketing apps, data reports, or any other platforms or systems?
 Calculate how much you’re spending on recurring charges.
 Then make a list of all those tools and systems and determine how many of them you actually use on a regular basis.